 The team has been formed and the time of silent individuals in your open space office is coming to an end.
 Reorganizing group of individuals into a jelled and functional team has increased the productivity of your company.

-- A large number of people focused on the same goal will result in a increased process speed.
+- A large number of people focused on the same goal will result in increased process speed.

 - You can coordinate team efforts by delegating roles and tasks, which - in return - will allow you to achieve greater effectiveness.

 - By relying on diversity within the team, you can utilize information and knowledge that different members bring to the table.
-This offers an array of potential approaches which can ensure better quality of the final product.
+This offers an array of potential approaches which can ensure a better quality of the final product.